MoxyFoxy/odin-sprawl/README.md

 # Formulae
 The formulae for this library are as follows.
-If you are a mathetician and know a better way to write these formulae, let me know!
+If you are a mathematician and know a better way to write these formulae, let me know!

 ## g
 g(n) = n of n * size of n-1 + n of n-1